dysproseum/kplaylist-php7/README.md

 - hypriot/rpi-mysql:5.5

 The web server can be configured to run either from the document root (ex. http://localhost:8080) or under a directory path (ex. http://localhost:8080/kplaylist/)

-You will want to have a web server such as Apache or nginx, as well as a MySQL server already installed, or use the tested Docker images.

 Copy the `example.kpconfig.php` to `kpconfig.php` to place the database credentials.
 Otherwise, these can be entered in the installation wizard and kPlaylist will attempt to create the file.